Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 Create partial indexes to speed up the queries included in *project.mml* and grant access to all *gis* tables to avoid *renderd* errors when accessing tables with user *{{ pg_login }}*.

-- Add the partial geometry indexes indicated by *openstreetmap-carto* to provide effective improvement to the queries:
+- Add the partial geometry indexes indicated by *openstreetmap-carto*[^93] to provide effective improvement to the queries:

   ```shell
   HOSTNAME=localhost # set it to the actual ip address or host name